Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 What it is: Usersnap is a versatile feedback platform.
 They help SaaS (software as a service) companies grow through a single hub for customer requests, bug screenshots, and customer experience (CX) ratings.

-How it helps you: collect visitor feedback by asking your visitors to rate their experience and report an issue by screenshotting a specific part of the page.
+What it helps you do: collect visitor feedback by asking your users to rate their experience and report an issue by screenshotting a specific part of the page.

 You can view all the feedback on a dashboard with statistics and trends, so you can work on the improvements and track whether they worked.